 - Administer IV fluids, medications and blood products as necessary

-- Fluid replacement may be necessary and, depending on amount of blood lost and hematocrit level, a blood transfusion may be required.
+- Fluid replacement may be necessary and, depending on the amount of blood lost and hematocrit level, a blood transfusion may be required.

 - Oxytocin is sometimes given to initiate contractions that will help stop bleeding.